timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-policy.md

 ## Automatic continuous aggregate refresh policy

-The **automatic refresh policy** can also be used to refresh continuous aggregates according to a schedule.
-This type of policy is very useful for continuous aggregates where data is continually being added to the underlying hypertable.
-For stock data, like the kind used in this tutorial, an automatic refresh policy is extremely useful.
+To refresh your continuous aggregate on a schedule, set up an automatic refresh policy.
+Automatic refresh policies are useful for continuous aggregates where data is continually being added to the underlying hypertable.
+For example, stock data often has new records continually added.
+With this refresh policy, the data can be incorporated into your continuous aggregate automatically.

 Using the automated [continuous aggregate policy][auto-refresh] to update continuous aggregate data allows you to "set it, and forget it" and guaruntees new data will be